dianpeng/dinject/README.md

 # Caveats

-The libary is in a fail crash mode.
-It expects the configuration to be correct , otherwise it will throw exceptions or simply crash.
-It is not used for accept unreliable inputs.
-Also it support almost all primitive types , but for object type it requires user to hold a pointer on heap.
-In generaly this is not a super efficient mechanism and it requires lots of heap allocation , but it is good for application that requires tons of tweak.
+The library will crash (std::abort) when an error happened , like type mismatch or other stuff.
+It is not designed to handle unreliable input but designed to be used for developing desktop application with lots of configuration data.

 I use it mainly for my desktop application development purpose